 To keep up that pace using just the general fund - like this year - could force cutbacks in police and fire protection, Suthers warned.

-The IGA project list includes two on the Westside - a $250,000 upgrade at the King Street detention pond (completed last year) and $4.4 million for Camp Creek drainage improvements (tentatively in 2018-2019).
+The IGA project list includes two on the Westside - a $250,000 upgrade at the King Street detention pond (planned this year) and $4.4 million toward Camp Creek drainage improvements (tentatively in 2018-2019).

 Suthers also noted that attention to stormwater issues was a campaign promise he made when he ran for mayor in 2015.